The Countdown is On! The Games Return to the City of Champions July 7-18, 2023!

 As stated above, all athletes must qualify at the State Senior Games level.
 For more detailed information on the state games, click here.
 For a calendar of when each state competes throughout the year, please click here.

-We know that our qualifiers for next year’s National Senior Games are eager to find more information on the schedule of events and venues on where you will be competing.
-The schedule and venues for each event are still being finalized.
-Alongside the NSGA, we hope to have that information ready to share this coming Fall.
+The age-specific schedule and venues for each event are still being finalized.
+Alongside the NSGA, we hope to have that information ready to share this coming October.
 We can share that the David L. Lawrence Convention Center will serve as the ‘main hub’ for the 2023 Games.
 This is where Athlete Check-In, The Village, programming and a few sports will be housed.

-Hotels are still being finalized, but a large portion of the Downtown hotels will be a part of the block and will provide the athletes and their supporters with a lot of convenience to key facilities and our Only in Pittsburgh attractions and experiences.
+A large portion of the Downtown hotels are part of the hotel block and will provide the athletes and their supporters with a lot of convenience to key facilities and our Only in Pittsburgh attractions and experiences.
 To get a good perspective on how many hotels we have close to the Downtown corridor, please see the map below

 Start your sightseeing off right with what makes Pittsburgh a must-see destination.
 Ride the historic Duquesne Incline and Monongahela Incline for breathtaking views of the city atop Mount Washington.
 Tour The Andy Warhol Museum, a sprawling seven-floor museum dedicated to the Pittsburgh pop art icon, or get hands-on with the art at The Mattress Factory, an innovative contemporary gallery.